 Good ideas spawn successful products, but digital products can only be successful if they provide a positive user experience (UX).
 This is why product design is so important.
-Beautiful, effective, and user-friendly products attract, engage, and retain customers.
+User-friendly and effective products attract, engage and retain customers.

 While product design research and planning is a significant undertaking, it’s vital in developing design systems that, once in place, are easy for internal product teams to use and will be referenced time and time again.